Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 ### Whips

+#### Basket whip

+Steps 1 thru 4 are same as a right-side pass, but the handwork is different.
+For handwork, make an L, such that the left arm points up and the right hand points to left elbow.
+It is easier to start this pattern from a [parallel] handhold.

+#### Basket whip with an outside turn

+It looks like a basket whip with a tuck turn exit.
+It is the same as a [basket whip] up to step 4.
+On step 5 raise the left hand (like in a tuck turn) and release the right hand, turning the follower from steps 6 thru 8.

+#### Basket whip and an spinning anchor

+It looks like a basket whip with an accelerated tuck turn exit.
+It is the same as a [basket whip] up to step 4.
+On step 5 raise the left hand on and release the right hand, turning the follower from step 6 thru 8 with plenty of energy so she can do a double spin.
+Make sure to draw a halo around her head twice.

 #### Carwash whip

-It requires a goofy handhold or a double handhold into a goofy handhold by step 4.
+It requires a [goofy] hold or a [parallel] hold.
+Be in a [goofy] hold by step 4.
 Same as whip up to step 4, on 5 don't do a hook step, do a cross step forward.
 Then turn counter-clockwise on 6 and do an anchor step 7&8.
 I think in step 5 you switch hands (from left to right) and bring your right hand to your lower back, signaling her to go back.
 On step 5 you can give a strong indication for the follower to turn clockwise by putting her left hand on your right hip.
 Her left hand will collide with your right hip as she steps backwards and your hip will push her arm clockwise.

+#### Decapitate whip

+A variation of a reverse whip.
+It requires a [handshake] hold.
+Do a [J-hook], but on step 3 don't release her right hand, go over her head.
+On step 4, hold or "cup" her left triceps with your left hand.
+Use your right hand to turn her back into the right position.

+#### Hustle whip

+The footwork is the same as in a whip.
+For the handwork, a [parallel] handhold is necessary.
+Open the arms on 1,2 and close them by 3&.
+Open the hands on 4,5, and close them by 6.
+Post on 6 for the anchor step.

+You may do a [carwash whip] exit.

+#### Reverse whip

+From an [open] hold, for steps 1 thru 4, do a right-side pass into [closed] position.
+You must not let the follower step back on step 4.
+You have to pull her so she steps forward, otherwise she will already be anchored on her right foot.
+In other words, on step 4, she must be stepping forward with her right foot (in between your feet).
+If she is stepping backward, you are too late (put fingers in between shoulder blades as she passes).
+For steps 5 thru 8, continue the whip as normal.

+From a [handshake] hold, for steps 1,2 do a reversed [J-hook] away from your right hip.
+On 3, toss her right hand away from your right hip.
+Use your right hand to hold her shoulder blade.

 #### Pass-through whip